 The temple door is always kept closed due to the regular visitors there, the monkeys to be precise.
 The view from the hill top is beautiful with the green paddy fields and coconut tree plantations.
 All over the place you will see rocky terrains and one side flow the mighty Tungabhadra River.
 The surrounding landscape is just a feast to the eyes.

-Monkey Temple Information
+Monkey Temple Travel Tips

 - Photography is not allowed inside the temple.

 - Carry your own food and water as there are no facilities on your climb.

 - Make sure about how much you can trek as the climb is quite high.